Our Hospice Care Team

 Patient and Family

 While your Minnesota Hospice team consists of professionals and volunteers with years of experience, it is you, the patient and your family, who will guide our team in individualizing your care.
-There is little doubt that this journey is daunting, but we are committed to be by your side as you navigate this challenging journey.
+We are committed to being by your side as you navigate this challenging journey.

 Attending Physician And/Or Medical Director

 The Minnesota Hospice Medical Director attends all hospice team meetings and provides advice and direction to the hospice team.
-The Medical Director works with your attending physician and RN Case Manager to ensure that the medical care you receive is closely monitored and meets your on-going needs.
+The Medical Director works with your attending physician, hospice nurse practitioner and RN Case Manager to ensure that the medical care you receive is closely monitored and meets your on-going needs.

 Your attending physician continues to play an important role in your care while you are a client at Minnesota Hospice.
 Your RN Case Manager regularly communicates with the attending physician of your choice and will make sure that he/she remains aware of your condition or needs.